Combodo/iTop/CONTRIBUTING.md

 If you want to implement a **new feature**, please [create a corresponding issue](https://github.com/Combodo/iTop/issues) for review.
-We should review within two weeks, and get back to you to indicate if we're interested in your proposal or not. f you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.
+We should review within two weeks, and get back to you to indicate if we're interested in your proposal or not.
+If you ever want to begin implementation, do so in a fork, and add a link to the corresponding commits in the ticket.

 For all **security related subjects**, please see our [security policy](SECURITY.md).